inappstory/ios-ias-sdk/Samples/CustomCell.md

 }
 ```

-3) It is also necessary to add `StoryViewDeleagateFlowLayout` and implement it
+3) It is also necessary to add `StoryViewDelegateFlowLayout` and implement it

 ##### ViewController.swift
 ```swift